Throughout Victoria, even in the most intensively developed regions, the landscape holds the imprint of thousands of generations of Aboriginal people.

 Arrival of Europeans

-With the arrival of Europeans in Victoria, the nature of Aboriginal occupation and use of the land changed dramatically.
+The arrival of Europeans in Victoria has had a dramatic and significant impact on the nature of Aboriginal occupation and use of the land.

 Properties where Aboriginal people lived and worked also became important cultural heritage places.